muldis/Muldis_Data_Engine_Reference_DotNet/README.md

 Date (C.J.
 Date) and Hugh Darwen whose home website is [http://www.thethirdmanifesto.com/](http://www.thethirdmanifesto.com/).

-*TODO: Consider naming this project with "DotNet" rather than "CSharp".*

 *This documentation is pending.*

 # DEPENDENCIES

-Muldis.D.Ref\_Eng requires any version of C# that is at least 1.0 plus any version of the .Net Core framework that is at least 1.0 plus the appropriate runtime.  *(TODO: Check / flesh out the details of this.)*
+Muldis.D.Ref\_Eng requires any version of .Net that is at least 1.0 plus any version of the .Net Core framework that is at least 1.0 plus the appropriate runtime.  *(TODO: Check / flesh out the details of this.)*